MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/PittChallenge-2022.md

  The target audience of our event included hackers of all skill levels, but especially novice hackers and students new to hackathons, as our hackathon did not restrict the number of participants or who could apply and was targeted at healthcare-based students who are unlikely to have participated in a hackathon before.

+Of the responses recorded, the race & ethnicities & region breakdowns are as follows:

 ### What race & ethnicities did your hackers identify as?
 | Native American / <br> Alaskan Native | Black / <br> African American | Hispanic / <br> Latinx | Asian | White |
 |---------------:|--------------:|------------:|---------:|--------:|